Tax Tip Tuesday: 2017 Standard Mileage Rate Changes

-The Internal Revenue Service has issued the 2015 standard mileage rates.
+The IRS has issued the 2017 standard mileage rates and there are changes from 2016.
 These are used to calculate the deductible costs of operating an automobile for business, charitable, medical and moving purposes.

-57.5 cents per mile for business miles driven, which is an increase of 1.5 cents from the 2014 rate.
+53.5 cents per mile for business miles driven, which is a decrease of 1/2 cent from the 2016 rate.

-23.0 cents per mile driven for medical or moving purposes, which is a decrease of ½ of a cent from the 2014 rate.
+17 cents per mile driven for medical or moving purposes, which is also a decrease of 2 cents from the 2016 rate.